holmeshe/EgGS/README.md

 0. Egg is part of my name-Egbert

-1. It share a simillar suffix of the Unix and Linux, at least pronouncedly
+1. It share a simillar common suffix of Unix-style operating systems which is 'eks', at least pronouncedly

-2. I am writing 'O's :)
+2. I am writing 0s :)